Income protection insurance

 -

 Because of the way limitation of benefit clauses operate, a customer might end up over insured.
-This could happen if their earnings decreased.
+This could happen if their earnings have decreased.

-In these cases, we’ll consider whether the customer was over insured when the policy was sold.
+In these cases, we’ll consider whether the customer was over-insured when the policy was sold.
 At that point, it wouldn’t be reasonable to expect the adviser to anticipate every possible change in the customer's future circumstances.

-But we’ll look for evidence that a change in the customer's financial position was foreseeable.
+However, we’ll look for evidence that a change in the customer's financial position was foreseeable.
 If it was, we’ll look at whether the adviser took this into account when discussing the right level of cover.

 If we think the limitation of benefit clause wasn’t sufficiently brought to the customer's attention when the policy was sold, we might tell you to refund any overpayment of premiums.
 This may include interest from the date the customer's circumstances changed.

-Financial assessment calculations
+Financial assessment calculations – over-insurance example

 His financial assessment would be: